TheRuruchianProductions/LoLRecall/README.md

-# LoLRecall
+# SummonerRecall

-<h3> This is a python script the record spectator information from LoL. </h3>
+<h3> This is a python script to record spectator information from LoL. </h3>
 <h4> This is written under GPLv3.
 Spread the joy. </h4>

 Requirements :